-Oppositional Defiant Disorder (ODD) Specialist in Kenilworth, IL
+Oppositional Defiant Disorder (ODD) Specialist in Northfield, IL

 All children present as irritable and defiant at times, especially when they are hungry, tired, upset, or frustrated.
 Such oppositional behavior is a normal part of development particularly for 2-3-year-olds and even for early adolescents.
 However, in children with ODD, the openly negative, hostile, and defiant behavior occurs so frequently and significantly across multiple settings that it stands out from other children of a similar age and developmental level.